Rosa Vecht: Career

 Vecht trained as a nurse at the Israëlitisch Ziekenhuis (Jewish Hospital) in Rotterdam.
-She earned her license in 1907, and joined the Nederlandsche Bond voor Ziekenverpleging (Dutch Association for Sick Nursing) in 1908.
-In 1914 she joined the Belgian Red Cross, and worked at the British field hospital at Veurne.
+She earned her license in 1907 and joined the Nederlandsche Bond voor Ziekenverpleging (Dutch Association for Sick Nursing) in 1908.
+In 1914, she joined the Belgian Red Cross and worked at the British field hospital at Veurne.
 Marie Curie worked at the same hospital.

 Personal life

 Vecht died in 1915, aged 33 years, when she was fatally injured by shrapnel at Veurne in West Flanders, while saying goodbye before a planned evacuation.
 She died after an operation to amputate her leg at De Panne.
-She was the only known Dutch nurse to die during World War I. Her remains were buried with military honors at Adinkerke Military Cemetery, and reinterred in 1920, in the Jewish cemetery in Muiderberg.
+She was the only known Dutch nurse to die during World War I. Her remains were buried with military honours at Adinkerke Military Cemetery, and reinterred in 1920, in the Jewish cemetery in Muiderberg.
 In 2015, to mark the 100th anniversary of her death, Vecht was remembered in a ceremony at the Menin Gate in Ypres.